 Operational requirements

-When it comes to UAS, frequencies are used in a number of ways: for command and control (C2) and identification, as well as for payload transmissions (e.g. on-board cameras sending information to the ground).
-Communications solutions are also needed for UA-to-UA, UA-to-infrastructure and for radar sensors and optical sensors on board the UA.
-In addition, they are needed for distribution of positioning information in order to avoid collisions, geo-awareness about fly zone restrictions such as around airports, sensitive facilities and locations, and UAS traffic management.
+When it comes to operation of UAS in terms of the use of radio spectrum, frequencies are used in a number of ways: for command and control (C2) and identification, as well as for payload transmissions (e.g. on-board cameras sending information to the ground).

-Commercial use of UAS

-Commercial use is understood from the perspective of markets, i.e. users are normally businesses which use UAS for a commercial purpose.
-It is assumed that for UAS in the focus of this Report, such users would operate UAS under an individual authorisation.

-Usage examples are known for many vertical markets: scientific, transport, infrastructure, monitoring, data acquisition, tracking, spectrum monitoring, agriculture, cellular relay/ temporary coverage extensions etc. Some use may include ‘swarm’ or ‘fleat’ professional UAS applications.

 Governmental use of UAS

+The term “governmental use” refers to operations for carrying out the maintenance of law and order, protection of life and property, disaster relief and emergency response activities or services undertaken in the public interest excluding military operations/activities.
+These operations are carried out by or on behalf of a public authority.

 In some jurisdictions UAS have already become vital tools in disaster situations.
 They are sent up to the sky at forest fires, damage or accident traffic inspection, flooding, maritime rescue, large scale monitoring and situational awareness, search and rescue of persons, transport of medical/ blood, life-saving equipment, fast deployed support of communications (flying com platform/ hot spot) or providing simply light, for example.
-Other possible governmental applications include intervention and enforcement actions (e.g. jamming or ‘catching’ a UA or the remote control); it is clear that such actions must not harm any people.
+For a number of the situations identified above the use of DECT communications has become commonplace.

+FootNote: (Proposal):

+As shown in the ECC report 332 (e.g., in the Annexes) typical DECT use cases include blue light services as well as security applications on the same event and location where governmental drones are considered to be used.
+The use cases are similar requesting the same frequency resource

 In fact, the UAS currently on the market are developed in frequency bands that benefit from a general authorisation.
 However, the lack of individual licenses does not allow effective control of uses in these bands and that may hinder the use of these bands by security forces, in a crisis situation.

+A similar general licence is in place for the 1880-1900Mhz band

 In addition, as part of the fight against malicious systems authorities are led to request the implementation of neutralisation means operating in these unlicensed bands which would lead to neutralising its own uses.

 Compared to commercial UAS, in addition to the constraints already mentioned for “large public” UAS, several factors are to be considered.
 First, the need for governmental UAS frequencies is as important for the command and control as it is for the payload.
-The resources identified for this purpose must be available at all times and can only accommodate with sharing if pre-emption mechanisms allow for the immediate release of the necessary resources to allow carrying out the missions.
+The resources identified for this purpose must be available at all times and can only accommodate with sharing if pre-emption mechanisms allow for the immediate release of the necessary resources to allow carrying out the missions particularly during critical scenarios.

-For example, it is inconceivable to share resources with PMSE UAS, which in any case will be implemented simultaneously in the same crisis areas, and which should be prioritised with governmental UAS.
-This is unacceptable in an emergency situation.

-It is therefore absolutely necessary to have a controlled resource that would limit operational risks to the sole intentional jamming, for which relevant regulations and legal processes are already implemented.Functional need
+Functional need

 The missions carried out with the UAS can be very diverse but some common principles of use emerge: